Learn About Our Tax Increment Districts

 Metropolitan Milwaukee Association of Commerce (MMAC)

 Gener8tor is hosting emergency one-week virtual programs for small businesses affected by the COVID-19 outbreak.
 These programs will feature daily webinars designed to identify, understand and help small businesses secure resources to withstand the current crisis.
 One-on-one office hours will also be available.
-Businesses wishing to enroll is should sign on the gener8tor Emergency Response Program website.
+Business owners, nonprofit leaders, startup operators, freelancers, and artists wishing to enroll can sign up on the gener8tor Emergency Response Program website.

 Wisconsin Women’s Business Initiative Corporation (WWBIC)

 WWBIC has moved all business and financial educational programming on-line and on-demand.
-WWBIC is also working with federal, state and local elected officials to support the many WWBIC borrowers, entrepreneurs and businesses in need of loan capital now!
-WWBIC is offering current loan clients affected by COVID-19 loan modification options.
-In some cases, these small business owners may have options for deferments, interest payments being covered, and direct grant support for payroll and rent.
-For more information contact Jaime Charon at email@example.com or WWBIC Servicing at firstname.lastname@example.org.
-For current and new small business clients, WWBIC is offering fast track loans up to $25,000!
+WWBIC is also working with federal, state and local elected officials to support the many WWBIC borrowers, entrepreneurs and businesses in need of loan capital now.
+WWBIC is offering loan modifications options to current loan clients affected by COVID-19.
+In some cases, these small business owners may have options for deferments, covered interest payments, and direct grant support for payroll and rent.
+For more information contact Jaimie Charon at email@example.com or WWBIC Servicing at firstname.lastname@example.org.
+For current and new small business clients, WWBIC is offering fast track loans up to $25,000.
 Contact Michael Hetzel at email@example.com for more details.

 Hmong Chamber of Commerce

 The Hmong Chamber of Commerce is offering an emergency loan fund in response to COVID-19.
 Small businesses can apply for a loan starting at $5,000 and up to $10,000.
 The business is required to have existed for a minimum of two years and be located in a low to moderate income tract or be a minority-owned business in Wisconsin.
-Once the application is complete, the business owner can send it and the other requirements to Yuli Her, the development coordinator, at firstname.lastname@example.org.
+Once the application is complete, the business owner can send it and the other requirements to Yuli Her, Business Development Coordinator, at firstname.lastname@example.org.

 State of Wisconsin Resources